Netel-pleb/bci_up/README.md

 2. **Preprocessing**
    - Develop preprocessing techniques to clean EEG data, removing EMG and eye blink artifacts while preserving pre-trial information.
-   - Conmore data quality for the pre-trial and trial periods
+   - Compare data quality for the pre-trial and trial periods
    - Use known trial markers to segment and align trials and pre-trial periods for analysis.

 3. **Feature Extraction**